Surrogate models for lightcurves and photosphere properties of Type II supernovae: Application to real observations

 \subsection{SN~2012aw}

 SN~2012aw was discovered in March 2012~\citep{Fagotti2012} and localised to the M95 galaxy at a distance of $\approx 9.9$Mpc~\citep{Bayless2013, Bose2013}.
-Again, pre-SN images provide a constraint into the progenitor star with inferred estimates of $12.5 \pm 1.5$~\citep{Fraser2012, Kochanek2012, Fraser2016}.
+Again, pre-SN images provide a constraint into the progenitor star with inferred estimates of $12.5 \pm 1.5 M_{\odot}$~\citep{Fraser2012, Kochanek2012, Fraser2016}.
 Modelling of the lightcurve and spectra provide some constraints on the explosion energy of $1-2 \times 10^{51}$erg and a ${}^{56}\rm{Ni} = 0.06\pm0.1$ $M_{\odot}$ ~\citep{Bose2013}.
-As with the above case study, we fit all available photometry\footnote{We assumed a distance of 9.9\,$\pm$\,0.10 Mpc and a reddening of $E(B-V)$\,=\,0.07\,$\pm$\,0.01 mag from \citet{Bose2013}.} of this SN from \citet{Bose2013} using {\sc Redback} and our surrogate model, our results are shown in Fig.~\ref{fig:reallcs} and \ref{fig:realviolin}, which are broadly in agreement with constraints.
-Our progenitor mass constraint $10.61_{-0.32}^{+0.37}$ is also on the lower end compared to pre-explosion constraints but consistent at $1\sigma$ with the literature~\citep{Fraser2012, Kochanek2012, Fraser2016}.
+Similar to the previous case study, we fit all available photometry from \citet{Bose2013}\footnote{We assumed a distance of 9.9\,$\pm$\,0.10 Mpc and a reddening of $E(B-V)$\,=\,0.07\,$\pm$\,0.01 mag from \citet{Bose2013}.} using {\sc Redback} and our surrogate model.
+Our results are shown in Fig.~\ref{fig:reallcs} and \ref{fig:realviolin}, which are broadly in agreement with constraints.
+Our progenitor mass constraint $10.61_{-0.32}^{+0.37} M_{\odot}$ is also on the lower end compared to pre-explosion constraints but consistent at $1\sigma$ with the literature~\citep{Fraser2012, Kochanek2012, Fraser2016}.
 However, we do see a departure at late-times from our model posterior prediction on the lightcurve compared to the data, which is perhaps notable as at these epochs the lightcurve should be driven purely by radioactive decay, which is relatively straightforward to model and infer.
 There is also a discrepancy in our posteriors on the explosion parameters compared to past results.
 Here, we infer ${}^{56}\rm{Ni} = 0.09\pm0.1$ $M_{\odot}$ and an explosion energy of $0.63_{-0.04}^{+0.05} \times 10^{51}$erg, both inconsistent with the results based on hydrodynamical models~\citep{Bose2013}.
-This could be a product of nebular-phase and spectral features which are missing from the \program{stella} simulations.
+The discrepancies likely stem from a combination of a few factors: 1) the late-time departure from our model suggests missing physics in the nebular phase, where the LTE assumption in \program{stella} breaks down.
+2) Our nickel-mass estimate may be biased by the fixed choice of mixing and (3) the lower explosion energy we infer could reflect differences in how CSM interaction is treated.
+Future improvements should incorporate non-LTE nebular phase modelling, variable mixing parameters to better match 2012aw-like events, and investigate the role of the CSM with isolated modelling of the early-time data.